How important are local citations for Local SEO in 2021?

 For 2017, the intrusion/expansion of Ads will significantly impact the local pack/finder and organic search results.

-Google’s Local Pack/Local Finder is the place for a local business.
-Since the downsize from 7 to 3 listings, the competitive landscape for the local pack positions has immensely increased, and paid search has made its way into local pack results when expanded.
+Google’s Local Pack/Local Finder is where a local business should be.
+Since the downsizing from 7 to 3 listings, the competitive landscape for local pack positions has increased significantly, and paid search has made its way into local pack results when expanded.
 Not only has paid search worked its way into the local organic packs, but there are now sponsored packs featuring Google’s new “Google Guaranteed” listings for plumbers and locksmiths.
 “Google Guaranteed” is a sponsored ad pack for home services (specifically plumbers and locksmiths right now) that guarantees these listings will get the job done correctly and efficiently.

 (Google Guaranteed Sponsored Listings)

-Undoubtedly, Google will expand the list of the ability to rank above local organic packs.
+Undoubtedly, Google will expand its ability to rank above local organic packs.

 Eventually, paid search will work its way into local packs, and there are two ways that PPC could enter the local pack scene.
-One was presented at the SMX conference last year, where ads will begin to appear in various local packs and shift the three organic listings to a mere 2 listings.
-The other possibility, going to an extreme, would be creating a paid search local pack entirely and having two localized snack-packs, one for organic and one for paid search (maybe even expanding to 6 and having 3 of each) OR having a paid local pack and the first page is entirely made of paid ads.
+One was presented at the SMX conference last year, where ads will begin appearing in various local packs and reduce the three organic listings to two.
+The other possibility, going to an extreme, would be creating a paid search local pack entirely and having two localized snack packs, one for organic and one for paid search (maybe even expanding to 6 and having 3 of each)or having a paid local pack and the first page is entirely made of paid ads.

 This is a mockup of what was proposed at last year’s SMX meeting.
-The image displayed at the conference was in mobile form, so there is a possibility that Google adds Ads to mobile and not desktop.
+The image displayed at the conference was in mobile format so that Google may add Ads to mobile rather than desktop.

 (Local Pack Ads)

 In conclusion, the value of citations is dwindling in local search, but they are still essential and beneficial when used and maintained correctly.
-Although Google does update its algorithms regularly, many of the fundamentals will remain best practices for SEO for quite some time.
+Although Google updates its algorithms regularly, many fundamentals will remain best practices for SEO for quite some time.
 Local pack listings will continue to change, and, in my opinion, we shouldn’t be surprised to see 2/3 of the first page become paid search shortly.